drekka/Locus/README.md

 # Combine

-*Locus* is [Swift Combine](https://developer.apple.com/documentation/combine) friend with a publisher being made available through the `defaultValueUpdates`.
-So if you want to receive updates via a combine you can use it like this:
+*Locus* is [Swift Combine](https://developer.apple.com/documentation/combine) friendly and can provide settings updates through the `defaultValueUpdates` property.
+You can use it like this:

 ```swift
 let cancellable = SettingsContainer.shared.defaultValueUpdates